Japanuspus/adventofcode/2020/README.md

 Kept flip flopping between `[i16;2]` and `(i16, i16)` for coordinates, and wether to use hash directly on points or use vertex indices for the graph.
 Not very pretty.

+### Day 12

+One more round of writing component-equations for vector entities.
+Next time I should try out [vecmath](https://crates.io/crates/vecmath) by the Piston developers, which seems exactly the minimal vector functionality I need.

 ## The big [`Option`](https://doc.rust-lang.org/std/option/enum.Option.html) - [`Result`](https://doc.rust-lang.org/stable/std/result/enum.Result.html) table

 The things I always spend the most time searching for